wehlutyk/brainscopypaste/docs/usage.rst

 .. note::

    For most graphing, you will also need to install a working LaTeX distribution since text rendering is done through LaTeX.
-On Arch: ``sudo pacman -S texlive-core texlive-latexextra`` does the trick.
+On Arch, ``sudo pacman -S texlive-core texlive-latexextra`` does the trick.
 Alternatively, you can comment out line 154 of the ``matplotlibrc`` file at the root of this repository, which will disable LaTeX rendering.

 Run substitution mining